 Make sure to understand your residential status thoroughly to optimize your tax filings and make use of all applicable exemptions & benefits.

-As an NRI (Non-Resident Indian), your salary income is taxable in India if it is received in an Indian bank account or managed on your behalf.
-This income will be subject to Indian tax laws and taxed at the applicable slab rate.
+As an NRI (Non-Resident Indian), your salary income is taxable in India if it is received in an Indian bank account or is managed on your behalf.
+This income will be subject to Indian tax laws and will be taxed at the applicable slab rate.
+To ensure compliance and optimize your tax liability, it's crucial to seek professional NRI taxation services to guide you through the complex rules.

 Salary income is considered to arise in India if your services are rendered within the country.
 Therefore, even as an NRI, if your salary is paid for services provided in India, it is taxable in India, regardless of where you receive it.